dixahq/elevio-client-packages/README.md

 This repository contains all the packages to install [Elev.io](https://elev.io/) into your site using an npm package.
 Currently there are two packages, one that gives you imperative functions to call and the other is a React integration.

+You can See documentation of all methods available here: [https://api-docs.elevio.help/en/articles/89-how-to-install-elevio-via-npm](https://api-docs.elevio.help/en/articles/89-how-to-install-elevio-via-npm)

 ## Usage

 ### Npm module